jmpessoa/lazandroidmodulewizard/readme.md

 	Migrate Material Theme/AppCompat to AndroidX [by @ADiV]

-	Requires SDK 28 or higher
+	Requires Android SDK 29 or higher
 	and
 	Gradle 6.6.1